9 Reasons Your Dishwasher Is Leaking from the Bottom and What to Do

 Photo: Dima Berlin / iStock / Getty Images Plus / Getty Images

 A broken, bent, or loose door latch can cause mayhem for your dishwasher’s seal.
 Without the latch, the door won't shut fully, increasing the likelihood of water leaking out of the dishwasher.
-In this case, water may look like it's leaking from the bottom of your dishwasher when in reality, it's running down the sides of your dishwasher.
+In this case, water may look like it's leaking from the bottom of your dishwasher, when in reality, it's running down the sides.

-If you have a loose latch, try using a screwdriver to tighten the latch.
+If you have a loose latch, try using a screwdriver to tighten it.
 Bent latches may be able to be straightened out, but if that doesn't work, or your latch is broken entirely, then you'll need to replace the latch.
-Check the model and make of your dishwasher to find a compatible replacement latch.
+Check the make and model of your dishwasher to find a compatible replacement latch.
 Most latches are easy to replace yourself, so hiring a professional to do the job will cost you more than it's worth.

-Filters are great for catching food particles, but when your filter is clogged, this can cause your dishwasher to leak.
-Instead of the water draining as it should during a typical cycle, it can become backed up and leak out of your dishwasher’s basin.
+Filters are great for catching food particles, but when your filter is clogged, it can cause a leaky dishwasher.
+Instead of the water draining as it should during a typical cycle, it can become backed up and trickle out of your dishwasher’s basin.

 You shouldn't have to do much to fix this issue.
 Simply clean the filter with soap and water to remove debris, mineral deposits, grease, and food particles.
 This is also a good time to clean the bottom of your dishwasher, as a clogged filter won't catch all of the food particles, leaving them to accumulate in your dishwasher.